 - BDS 5550: Groups and Networks

-- Independent Research Studies and Special Topic Seminars: Students may pursue an Independent Research Study (IRS) and take Special Topic Seminars (STS) during their program.
+- Independent Research and Special Topic Seminars: Students may pursue an Independent Research study (BDS 5991) and take Special Topic Seminars (BDS 5880, when available) during their program.
 These options provide great opportunities for students to strengthen their research skills and get academic mentorship.

 Electives may be taken from the following Penn schools: